LostInCompilation/PrettyOTA/README.md

 - ESPAsyncWebServer: https://github.com/ESP32Async/ESPAsyncWebServer
 - ArduinoJson: https://github.com/bblanchon/ArduinoJson

-### OTA upload directly inside PlatformIO
+### OTA upload directly inside PlatformIO or ArduinoIDE

-If you don't want to use the web interface of PrettyOTA, you can directly upload the firmware via OTA using PlatformIO.
-Just change the `platformio.ini` file like usual for OTA uploads and add the following:
+If you don't want to use the web interface of PrettyOTA, you can directly upload the firmware via OTA using PlatformIO or ArduinoIDE.

+For ArduinoIDE you don't have to change anything.
+The ESP32 will show up under boards as an WiFi OTA target.

+For PlatformIO you have to change the `platformio.ini` file like usual for OTA uploads and add the following:

 ```ini
 upload_protocol = espota